patchhoernchen/pcbuilder/README.md

-# PC builder tool
+# PC builder toy

-This is just a hacky tool to build a new PC.
+This is just a hacky toy to build a new PC.
 From a set of components several builds can be derived.
 The costs per build are calculated and show along with an overview.
 Alternativly a link list can be generated or opened.